thisbejim/Project-5/README.md

 While most everything for the app had been installed correctly using pip install -r requirements.txt in virtualenv, I kept getting a missing package error for psycopg2.
 I tried to pip install it directly, but in the end I had to use sudo apt-get install python-psycopg2 to get psycopg2 to install properly.

-I got stumped trying to edit my postgres pg_hba.conf file for quite a silly reason, I had been using sudo nano /etc/postgresql/9.1/main/pg_hba.conf when my postgres version was actually 9.3 not 9.1. psql --version gave me this answer.
+I got stumped trying to edit my postgres pg_hba.conf file because I had been using sudo nano /etc/postgresql/9.1/main/pg_hba.conf when my postgres version was actually 9.3 not 9.1. psql --version gave me this answer.